 - Inconsistent texture: Cheese texture depends on good bacterial action and precise coagulation.
 When chlorine disrupts these elements, cheeses can end up runny, crumbly, or even rubbery, leading to unpredictable outcomes.

 - Increased risk of spoilage: Although chlorine is antimicrobial, it doesn’t fully sterilise water.
-By weakening the good bacteria, chlorinated water may leave space for spoilage bacteria to grow, leading to spoilage or faster aging.
+By weakening the good bacteria, chlorinated water may leave space for spoilage bacteria to grow, leading to spoilage or faster ageing.

 How to avoid chlorine in cheesemaking water